owen-r-rogers/MDR-FEP/README.md

   This is carried out for BOTH the binder and the binder-target structures independently.

 <pre># The only file in your directory should be the .pdb file (of either the monomer or the dimer)
+i.e.:
+protein_of_interest/
+├── some.pdb                    # .pdb file of either the monomer or dimer ├── prep/                       # The ONLY directory you need to make right now (equilibration will make a dir called equil) ├── energy_minimization.sh      # performs energy minimization ├── equilibration.sh            # performs equilibration ├── production.sh               # performs MD
+├── pbc_correction.sh           # performs PBC correction
+├── extract_frames.sh           # extracts a frame at each ns interval

 # energy minimize
 mkdir prep